ts-docs/ts-docs/docsPages/Guides/CustomPages.md

 # Custom Pages

 One unique feature of ts-docs is that it allows you to create custom pages directly in the documentation!
-Custom pages only appear at the landing page, in the sidebar, and when in a custom page.
+Custom pages only appear at the landing page in the sidebar, and when in a custom page.

 ## Setup